lucasdickey/a-ok-player/README.md

 ### RSS Feed Management

-The application now uses an RSS feed-based approach instead of a search-based podcast discovery:
+The application uses a comprehensive RSS feed-based approach for podcast discovery and management:

 1. **Adding RSS Feeds**
    - Users can input podcast RSS feed URLs directly
-   - The application fetches and parses the feed metadata
+   - The application fetches and parses the feed metadata using rss-parser
+   - A CORS proxy (allorigins.win) is used to safely fetch feeds from any source
-   - Feeds are saved to the user's library
+   - Feeds are saved to the user's library with complete metadata

+2. **Episode Indexing**
+   - All episodes from subscribed feeds are automatically indexed
+   - Episode metadata is extracted, including title, description, publication date, and audio URL
+   - Episodes are stored with references to their parent feed

-2. **Storage Options**
+3. **Storage Implementation**
-   - **Development**: RSS feeds are stored in localStorage
+   - **Development**: RSS feeds and episodes are stored in localStorage
-   - **Production**: RSS feeds are stored in Supabase database
+   - **Production**: RSS feeds and episodes are stored in Supabase database

-3. **Library Management**
+4. **Library Management**
-   - The library page displays all subscribed RSS feeds
+   - The library page displays all subscribed RSS feeds in both card and list views
-   - Users can view and manage their subscriptions
+   - Users can view episodes for each podcast
+   - Feed metadata is displayed, including title, description, author, and cover image

+5. **Your Stream**
+   - The home page displays recent episodes from all subscribed podcasts
+   - Episodes can be filtered by time period (Today, This Week, All)
+   - Users can refresh feeds to get the latest episodes

+6. **Playback**
+   - Episodes can be played directly from the library or stream views
+   - Audio is streamed from the original source URL
+   - Basic playback controls are implemented

 ## Database Schema